Capture of USS Chesapeake: The British board

 Fighting had also been ongoing between the tops (platforms at the junction of mast and topmast) of the ships, as rival sharpshooters fired upon their opponents and upon sailors on the exposed decks below.
 While the ships were locked together, the British marksmen, led by midshipman William Smith, commander of the fore-top, stormed Chesapeake's fore-top over the yard-arm and killed all the Americans there.
 Following this, the wind tore the two ships apart, and Chesapeake was blown around the bows of Shannon.
 This left the British boarders, about fifty-strong, stranded.
 However, organised resistance aboard the American ship had almost ceased by this time.

 Broke himself led a charge against a number of the Americans who had managed to rally on the forecastle.
 Three American sailors, probably from the rigging, descended and attacked him.
-Taken by surprise, he killed the first, but the second hit him with a musket which stunned him, whilst the third sliced open his skull with his sabre, knocking him to the deck.
+Taken by surprise, he killed the first, but the second hit him with a musket which stunned him, whilst the third sliced open his skull with a sabre or cutlass, knocking him to the deck.
 Before the sailor could finish Broke off, the American was bayoneted by a British Marine named John Hill.
 Shannon's crew rallied to the defence of their captain and carried the forecastle, killing the remaining Americans.
 Broke sat, dizzied and weak, on a carronade slide, and his head was bound up by William Mindham, who used his own neckerchief.
 One of Shannon's lieutenants, Provo Wallis, believed that Broke's three assailants were probably British deserters.
 The desperate and violent attempt on Broke's life made by these men may have been motivated by the fact that they faced the death penalty under the Royal Navy's Articles of War as deserters.
 Meanwhile, Shannon's First Lieutenant, Mr George T. L. Watt, had attempted to hoist the British colours over Chesapeake's, but this was misinterpreted aboard Shannon, and he was hit in the forehead by grapeshot and killed as he did so.